 Topic-specific guidance

-Replacing an old air conditioner needs its own estimate logic because how to think about replacing old indoor and outdoor ac units.
+Replacing an old air conditioner needs its own estimate logic because how to think about replacing old indoor and outdoor air conditioning units.
 The useful first step is to connect the customer's room, evidence, constraints and budget before comparing equipment, dates or written scope.
 Treat any missing photo, route detail or permission note as an estimate risk rather than a small admin gap.
 That discipline keeps the article useful for customers and traceable for the team reviewing the enquiry later.

 Replacement should start with what can safely be reused and what should be renewed.
 Old brackets, pipework, wiring, drains and refrigerant type all need checking before a like-for-like price is trusted.